OceanOptics/ifcb-tools/README.md

 This file should be located in the directory indicated at cfg.path.selection and the name of the file is specified in cfg.process.selection.
-By default `cfg.process.selection='all'` which means that all the bin present in the directory are processed.
+By default `cfg.process.selection='all'` which means that all the bins present in the directory are processed.
 This file should contain a list of bin names, one per line.
 The bin name should be formated as follow: D<YYYYMMDD>T<hhmmss>_IFCB<###>

-This feature allow to process only a subset of data at a time possibly correspoding to a station or an experiment.
+This feature allows processing of only a subset of data at a time possibly corresponding to a station or an experiment.

 ### Metadata